Instructional Leadership & Academic Curriculum

 The College of Education at the University of Oklahoma established an extended teacher education program in 1991.
 Its goals are reflected by the acronym, TE-PLUS, that is a Teacher Education (TE) program that emphasizes: Professionalism, Leadership, Understanding, and Scholarship (PLUS).

 Specifically, the TE-PLUS program prepares teachers to successfully serve in the following, interrelated roles:

 To accomplish the goal of preparing teachers for these roles, TE-PLUS consists of general education coursework, professional education, and specialized education in a student's area of certification.
 The teaching certificate programs include completion of the Bachelor's degree plus nine to 12 graduate credit hours.

 The hallmarks of TE-PLUS include strong content preparation, field work

 with strong reflective components, and mentoring of students.
-All certification programs are accredited by NCATE (National Council for Accreditation of Teacher Education).
+All certification programs are accredited by CAEP (Council for the Accreditation of Education Preparation).